fzyukio/mega.py/README.md

-# Deprecated
+# Mega.py

-Mega.py is now deprecated, please use the official SDK https://github.com/meganz/sdk.
+The original Mega.py code is now deprecated, and recommends to use the official SDK https://github.com/meganz/sdk.
+However, it is still the easiest Python client for mega.nz.
+The original code is still functioning in Python 2.
+I have updated the code for Python 3.

+Most of the functions are working, except for delete.
+Further checks need to be done.

 I aim to write a wrapper for the SDK when i have the time to do so.